xmos/lib_board_support/doc/rst/lib_board_support.rst

 These applications run on the `XK-EVK-XU316` and `XK-AUDIO-316-MC` boards respectively.

-They show how to use the cross-tile communications in conjunction with the I²C master server.
+They show how to use the cross-tile communications in conjunction with the I²C controller (master) server.
 The applications only setup the hardware and then exit the I²C server.

 XC Usage Example